Field Manual · DAM

 3. Communicate the “Why” Behind the Change

 Change management succeeds when everyone understands the purpose.
 Communicate early and clearly about why the DAM is being introduced and how it benefits users.
 Use messaging that connects the DAM to everyday pain points: “No more wasting time searching for assets.”
 “Fewer brand inconsistencies.”
 “Streamlined approvals.”
 “Easier access for distributed teams.”
-Back this up with metrics or case studies from other organisations that have improved productivity, collaboration, and compliance through DAM adoption.
+Back this up with metrics or case studies from other organizations that have improved productivity, collaboration, and compliance through DAM adoption.

 4. Build a Champions Network